eksctl-io/eksctl/userdocs/src/usage/nodegroup-additional-volume-mappings.md

 As an additional configuration option, when dealing with volume mappings, it's possible to configure extra mappings when the nodegroup is created.

-To do this, set the following field:
+To do this, set the field `additionalVolumes` as follows:

 ```yaml
 apiVersion: eksctl.io/v1alpha5